John Shepherd (actor)

 John William Shepherd (born November 18, 1960) is an American actor and producer who has starred in film and on television since the 1980s.

 Career

-He is best known for his role in the 1985 horror film Friday the 13th: A New Beginning as Tommy Jarvis and speaks in the commentary of the deluxe edition DVD of the film in 2009.
-He also appeared in one episode of Friday the 13th TV series.
+John Shepherd is best known for his role in the 1985 horror film Friday the 13th: A New Beginning as Tommy Jarvis and he speaks in the commentary of the deluxe edition DVD of the film in 2009.
+He also appeared in "The Baron's Bride", an episode of Friday the 13th: The Series.

-Other movies he starred in were the 1992 movie Deep Cover and in the 1996 comedy film Down Periscope with Kelsey Grammer.
-His most recent role was in the 2000 movie Bobby Jones: Stroke of Genius.
+Other movies Shepherd starred in were the 1992 movie Deep Cover and in the 1996 comedy film Down Periscope with Kelsey Grammer.
+He took a hiatus from acting to focus on producing after appearing in the 2004 film Bobby Jones: Stroke of Genius.
 Shepherd has made guest appearances on TV shows such as Quantum Leap, Tour of Duty, Friday the 13th: The Series, and T.J.
 Hooker.
+He returned to acting in 2019 when he appeared in the short film Flesh and Blood.

-John Shepherd is a producer of such films as The Ultimate Gift, Bobby Jones: Stroke of Genius, Snowmen, The Stoning of Soraya M., and co-executive producer of Bella.
+Shepherd is a producer of such films as The Ultimate Gift, Bobby Jones: Stroke of Genius, Snowmen, The Stoning of Soraya M., and co-executive producer of Bella.